YourThomasLee/DSTer/README.md

-I decide to do further research based on "DiCoS" model
+I decides to reproduce the codes of trippy-dst firstly.